 The Lycoming College Art Gallery and the student-run Lycoming College Downtown Project Space are both located at 25 West Fourth Street in downtown Williamsport.
 Some exhibitions are housed in both spaces.
-Our window video gallery is viewable from outside the gallery from 6 p.m.-2 a.m.
-The gallery is closed during academic breaks.
+Our window video gallery is viewable from outside the gallery from 8 p.m.-2 a.m.

 “Bóng lại cái” is a derogatory term for gay men in the Vietnamese language and translates to “feminine shadow” or “shadow of a girl.”
 In this collection of self-portraits, Bóng Lại Cái, Sanh Brian Tran takes queer identity out of the shadows, creating characters that satirize constructed archetypes of masculinity and femininity.